Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Acknowledgments

 The research was supported by JSPS Grant-in-Aid for Scientific Research (B), 19H01792.
-The research of DC was also supported by JSPS Grant-in-Aid for Scientific Research (C), 19K03540.
+The research of DC was also supported by JSPS Grant-in-Aid for Scientific Research (C), 19K03540, and by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
 This work was completed while MS was being kindly hosted by the Courant Institute, New York University.